Prong Setting & Diamond Solitaire Rings

 Prong settings for Diamond Solitaire Rings feature either three, four or six individual prongs.
 The lower the number of prongs used for the setting then the more of the Diamond Solitaire will be visible and of course this also makes cleaning of the ring easier.
 However, it should also be borne in mind that the greater the number of solitaire prongs used in the setting then the more secure the Diamond Solitaire will be.
 A solitaire prong setting can be tall which means that the diamond in your Diamond Solitaire Ring will be perched well above the ring's band, or the solitaire prong can be short so meaning that the diamond will rest much closer to your finger.

-THE ADVANTAGES OF SOLITAIRE PRONG SETTINGS
+THE ADVANTAGES AND DISADVANTAGES OF SOLITAIRE PRONG SETTINGS

 - Solitaire prongs do not take up a lot of space so therefore more of the Diamond Solitaire is visible.